-Protein bars based on fast digesting whey protein are good prior, during and after workouts to increase energy levels (especially when combined with simple and complex carbohydrates), to improve performances and to help with recovery and regeneration after workouts.
-Protein bars based on casein and egg protein are suitable as meal replacement bars, since they supply the body with more or less constant flow of nutrients for several hours.
+Protein bars based on fast-digesting whey protein are good prior, during, and after workouts to increase energy levels (especially when combined with simple and complex carbohydrates), to improve performances, and to help with recovery and regeneration after workouts.
+Protein bars based on casein and egg protein are suitable as meal replacement bars since they supply the body with a more or less constant flow of nutrients for several hours.

-Type of the protein and amount of protein determines the quality of the protein bars.
-Depending on the size of the bar, amount of protein ranges from just few grams to 40-45g of protein per single bar.
-Relative amount of proteins in bars ranges from just few percent to 50 or so percent of the bar's weight.
+The type of protein and amount of protein determines the quality of the protein bars.
+Depending on the size of the bar, the amount of protein ranges from just a few grams to 40-45g of protein per single bar.
+The relative amount of proteins in bars ranges from just a few percent to 50 or so percent of the bar's weight.

-Some manufacturers even add BCAAs, glutamine and EAAs (Essential Amino Acids) to their bars to increase amount of proteins even further and to improve ratio of the amino acids and make their bars complete protein food bars with excellent amino acid profiles.
+Some manufacturers even add BCAAs, glutamine, and EAAs (Essential Amino Acids) to their bars to increase the amount of proteins even further and to improve the ratio of the amino acids, and make their bars complete protein food bars with excellent amino acid profiles.

-Of course, high-end protein bars can be rather expensive, but one gets convenient meal replacement bar ready to be used when required.
-And they often taste as delicacy.
+Of course, high-end protein bars can be rather expensive, but one gets a convenient meal replacement bar ready to be used when required.
+And they often taste as a delicacy.

 Carbohydrate Sources - Are Simple Carbohydrates Bad?

-Carbohydrates in protein bars come as simple carbs (sugars), giving the bars sweet taste.
-Cheaper protein bars and especially energy bars and gels contain more simple carbs than other carbohydrate sources and they help increasing energy levels and improving athletic performances during events like long distance running/walking, trail running and similar.
+Carbohydrates in protein bars come as simple carbs (sugars), giving the bars a sweet taste.
+Cheaper protein bars and especially energy bars and gels contain more simple carbs than other carbohydrate sources and they help increasing energy levels and improving athletic performances during events like long-distance running/walking, trail running, and similar.

-More complex carbohydrates come from oats, chocolate, peanuts, dried fruits and other similar sources - such carbs are digested over longer period of time and supply the body with energy for longer periods, without raising blood sugar levels, at least not by much.
+More complex carbohydrates come from oats, chocolate, peanuts, dried fruits, and other similar sources - such carbs are digested over a longer period of time and supply the body with energy for longer periods, without raising blood sugar levels, at least not by much.

 Sugar vs. Sugar Alcohol - The Good and The Bad!

-Sugar alcohols are prepared from various sugars and are often used as sweeteners in food processing industry and in various sport supplements, protein bars included.
-Sugar alcohols provide the bars with soft, moist texture and sweet taste without increasing overall calories.
+Sugar alcohols are prepared from various sugars and are often used as sweeteners in the food processing industry and in various sports supplements, protein bars included.
+Sugar alcohols provide the bars with a soft, moist texture and sweet taste without increasing overall calories.

-Most common sugar alcohols are Arabitol, Erythritol, Maltitol, Sorbitol and Xylitol.
+The most common sugar alcohols are Arabitol, Erythritol, Maltitol, Sorbitol, and Xylitol.

 Sugar alcohols are only partially digested and because of that, they may cause flatulence, bloating, and diarrhea when consumed in larger amounts (50g per day for adults and 25g for children is considered as 'safe' daily limit).